PMMS-Ltd/pms_docs/docs/Management/Property.md

 #### Files
 ![Property Files](../img/Client/files-panel.png)
 This panel shows any files or documents which have been attached to this Property.
 This can include: correspondence received from the Property owner(s), completed "Management Particulars" forms, or any other documents relevant to the Property.

+---
+## Import Properties via Spreadsheet
+Properties can be added to a Client individually (through the "Add Property" screen) or in bulk via a spreadsheet upload.
+In order to achieve this:

+1. Open the Client Details page for the required Client

+2. From the Properties panel select <span style="background: #efefef; padding: 4px;"><i class="fa fa-fw fa-file-excel-o text-success"></i> Download Template</span> from the drop-down menu
+3. Complete the Properties Sheet referring to the [Property Fields](#fields) table above for field values and types, and completing the property addresses including the ISO 3 digit country code ('gbr' for United Kingdom).
+4. Complete the Owners sheet with as much information about the property owners as possible i.e. address (including country code as above), phone number (phone types are: **MOBILE**, **WORK**, or **HOME**), and email (email types are: **PERSONAL** or **WORK**).

+    !!! danger "&fa-exclamation; Note"
+        Each Property can have multiple owners who should be entered on a separate line - e.g. Mr T and Mrs J Smith should be entered on separate lines with the same Property Id and address, but with different contact email and phone numbers if provided.

+5. Save the spreadsheet with a suitable name to a known location (e.g. "My Documents" or "Desktop")

+6. From the Properties panel of the Client Details page select <span style="background: #efefef; padding: 4px;"><i class="fa fa-fw fa-upload text-info"></i> Import Properties</span>, and in the dialog box select the completed spreadsheet and click <button class="btn btn-info btn-sm"><i class="fa fa-fw fa-upload"></i> Upload</button>

+7. Depending on the number of properties it may take several minutes to complete import process, but once completed the Properties panel should now contain a list of properties - with their corresponding auto-generated account numbers.

+    !!! danger "&fa-exclamation; Error"
+        If a "Grails Error" occurs please refer this to your administrator for further analysis, as it is likely the spreadsheet contains some invalid data.